plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/Scales/README.md

 ### Post - /scales [POST /brapi/v2/scales]

-Create a new scale object in the database
+Create new scale objects in the database

 **Request Fields**